 In 1948 Frank Alack donated a challenge cup to encourage a higher standard of mountain photography.
 The cup’s whereabouts is currently unknown.
 (No image of this award is available).
 Clarification on judging of this award was received from Frank in August 1953 as follows: ‘The landscape photos can be ruled out.
 I would really like competing photos to be those taken during the act of mountaineering, but if you interpret that as I do, that is requiring some equipment, footprints, or figure.
 It eliminates some really satisfying close-up views in actual climbing so that I feel the rules must be slightly flexible to include this type of entry.’

 In 2014 Peter Garrett, on behalf of Alpine Risk Management, kindly donated a replacement cup for this award.
 The cup is awarded for the most outstanding photograph of mountaineering, not purely depicting alpine scenery hence why it is open to entries from multiple categories (as judged by a mountaineer).

 In 1980 Wally Dorflinger (1918-1998), who was a keen photographer of alpine flowers, donated a wooden carving of the native New Zealand flower of the (Dactylanthus Taylorii), or Wood Rose as it is commonly called.
 The ‘Natural History Trophy’ was the intended title of this award, but the committee voted this idea and instead went with the ‘Dorflinger Trophy’.
-This trophy’s whereabouts has been unknown for many years, therefore the award was replaced by the Erica Beuzenberg Memorial Award in 2009.
-(No image is available for the Dorflinger Trophy).
+This trophy’s whereabouts had been unknown for nearly 30 years but had continued to be awarded in name only.
+It was replaced by the Erica Beuzenberg Memorial Award in 2009.

 Erica Beuzenberg Memorial Award